Slovakia: Surgery once again a condition for gender change – DW – 01/12/2024

 Gender confirmation surgery

-After some initial doubts, Amy decided to undergo gender confirmation surgery in Thailand in 2022.
+After initial doubts, Amy decided to undergo gender confirmation surgery in Thailand in 2022.
 "It has helped me a lot.
-I can finally accept myself as I am and I feel much more self-confident and whole," she told DW.
+I can finally accept myself as I am and I feel much more self-confident and whole," she said.

 According to the tranzicia.org website, only four doctors in Slovakia currently specialize in the transition process.
 Gender confirmation surgery is not currently performed in Slovakia, and transgender people who decide to have the surgery done have to travel to other countries, the nearest being the Czech Republic.